seapath/ansible/inventories/providers/abb/README.md

 To use them, they can be copied in the `files` directory at the root of ansible.

+> The raw image disk can be converted to qcow2 format.
+The disk_extract variable has to be set to false.

 ## Prerequisite

 The VM need at least 30GB of free space.
 Ansible deploy it in the /var/lib/libvirt/images directory.